-2.8.1.
+2.13.2.
 Methodologies

-Several methods are available:
+Two methods are available:

 - Standard This is standard constrained optimization.
 Specify an objective and constraints with bounds.
-The values of the global variables will be computed for this optimization problem. - Standard with variable splitting The mass fraction variables are used differently from the load case variables in this algorithm.
-The mass fractions are set to satisfy the constraints, while the load case weights are set to satisfy the dynamic weighing. - Random search Designs with different values of the global variables are selected using randomly and evaluated.
+The values of the global variables will be computed for this optimization problem. - Random search Designs with different values of the global variables are selected using randomly and evaluated.
 The best design is selected and used as the starting point for the next design cycle.
 The selection of random designs is done in a subregion around the last best design.